 You can almost see Spain across the water from Tetouan and historically the city was the link between it and North Africa.

 The medina of Tetouan is surrounded by an ancient wall and you can only get in through its grand gates.
 On Mondays the weekly market is held in the lower streets and the stalls spill out through the gate and into the surrounding area.

 Tetouan may not seem like a popular tourist spot – and it’s not – but don’t let that put you off.
 It is worth visiting even if you don’t stay the night (which would be understandable).

-I would suggest popping in on your way to/from Tangier or going as a day trip.
+I would suggest popping in on your way to/from Tangier or going on a day trip.
 If you can make it on Monday for the market, even better.

 Medina of Essaouira

-While most of the Moroccan medinas can feel a bit claustrophic and overwhelming, the one in Essaouira has a much more relaxed atmosphere.
+While most of the Moroccan medinas can feel a bit claustrophobic and overwhelming, the one in Essaouira has a much more relaxed atmosphere.

 I think it’s because it is on the coast, right next to a beach, and so it has the sun and salty air of a resort town.